-What Is The Best Sentiment Analysis Approach?
+What Is The Best Sentiment Analysis Methodology?
 Document, Topic, or Aspect

 Understanding people’s written emotions isn’t easy, especially on a large scale.
 That’s why there are different types of sentiment analysis approaches that are used to overcome this challenge.
 Sentiment analysis is the exercise of identifying, scoring, and classifying peoples’ feelings as positive (+1), neutral (0), or negative (-1).
 This helps businesses know which aspects of their product or business need improvements, what their brand perception is, and how they can manage their resources.

-There are many opinion-mining tools that are used to gather reviews from people, such as voice of customer, patient voice, and voice of employee platforms.
-Even if a company does not have dedicated tools such as these, they can still get valuable insights by employing social media listening.
+There are many opinion-mining tools that are used to gather reviews from people, such as voice of the customer analysis, patient voice analysis, and voice of the employee analysis platforms.
+Even if a company does not have dedicated tools such as these, they can still get valuable insights by employing social media sentiment analysis.

 In this article, we explain the different types of sentiment analysis approaches, and we use concrete examples.
 This will help you identify which sentiment analysis method is the best for you.
 We also get to see how Repustate’s sentiment analysis API handles ambiguous answers, and what makes it the fastest, most accurate, in its field.

-What are the types of sentiment analysis approaches?
+What are the types of sentiment analysis methodologies?

 There are three types of sentiment analysis approaches that a business can employ - document-level, topic-level, and aspect-based sentiment analysis.
 These approaches can be applied depending on the size and complexity of the text data.
 Let’s explore them in detail.